FaultyTwo/MAX51X-arduino-lib/README.md

 Reset an output of a DAC to zero.

 For MAX518/MAX519:<br>
-logic 0 chooses DAC0, and logic 1 chooses DAC1.
+Use logic 0 to choose DAC0, and use logic 1 to choose DAC1.

 **^Doesn't work with DAC1 in MAX518/MAX519 for a strange reason.**